About Me

 I am a Bermuda-born, Wales-based dancer, choreographer, writer, and director performing and creating dance theatre works for stage, public space, and film that explore themes of intersectional identity, mental health and wellbeing, and empowerment to challenge myself and audiences toward introspection and social change.
 I’m passionate about integrating access and exploring multilingual work with a specific focus on British Sign Language, Welsh, and English.

-I have had an extensive career performing and touring with Ballet Cymru throughout the United Kingdom, China and Bermuda; with Citrus Arts circus company, Ransack Dance, Theatr Iolo, The Successors of the Mandingue, and Laku Neg.
+I have had an extensive career performing and touring with Ballet Cymru throughout the United Kingdom, China and Bermuda; with Citrus Arts circus company, Ransack Dance, Theatr Iolo, The Successors of the Mandingue, Laku Neg, and Theatr Genedlaethol Cymru.
 As a freelance, self-producing artist I have performed for the National Gallery for 'HOME zero' created by: Love Ssega, commissioned by Nesta and National Gallery X and Music Theatre Wales Opera for Screen ‘Somehow’.

-Throughout my career, I have been supported, through funding and commissions, by Arts Council Wales, Bermuda Arts Council, Ballet Cymru, Theatr Iolo, Ffilm Cymru, Clwstwr, Music Theatre Wales, National Theatre Wales, National Dance Company Wales, National Dance Foundation of Bermuda, and Wales Arts International.
+Throughout my career, I have been supported, through funding and commissions, by Arts Council Wales, Bermuda Arts Council, Ballet Cymru, Theatr Iolo, Ffilm Cymru, Clwstwr, Music Theatre Wales, National Theatre Wales, BBC Cymru Wales, BBC Arts, The Space, Unlimited, National Dance Company Wales, National Dance Foundation of Bermuda, South East Dance, BFI Network Wales, Theatr Genedlaethol Cymru, and Wales Arts International.

 Alongside creating and performing, I also set aside time to support the development of future generations of artists as a dance practitioner for the Arts Council Wales’ Lead Creative Schools and Cynefin programmes and writing practitioner for Literature Wales; as well as mentoring early career artists.
 In 2021 I founded the Our Voice Network, a network which exists to empower, platform, and develop artists of the Global Majority.

-Currently, I am Associate Artist for Ballet Cymru, Trustee for National Dance Company Wales, and a member of Theatre for Young Audiences Cymru.
+Currently, I am Associate Artist for Ballet Cymru, Trustee for National Dance Company Wales, a member of Theatre for Young Audiences Cymru, and developing a 60-minute dance theatre production exploring humanities connection with hair.

 There’s Room for Me Too - Jorge Lizalde